Eating farm-raised tilapia and other fish from China is dangerous. See Example( s )

 Overall, Chinese tilapia gets a moderate overall score of 5.34 out of ten.
 Tilapia as a species has the potential to be raised in sustainable ways, but the increasing intensification and industrialization has resulted in one “Red” score for the Chemical Use criterion.
 This means that the overall ranking is “Yellow,” and therefore the recommendation is “Good Alternative.”

-Making a blanket determination about whether American consumers should shun all food (or all of a particular type of food) imported from China is problematic because, as the FDA noted, the Chinese food industry is so broad and diverse:
+Issuing a blanket declaration about whether American consumers should shun all food (or all of a particular type of food) imported from China is problematic because, as the FDA noted, the Chinese food industry is so broad and diverse:

 Making generalizations about China’s food industry is difficult.
 Several thousand modern, large-scale, multinational and joint venture companies and farms that use best practices and sophisticated equipment operate alongside millions of small independent farms, workshops, and merchants that use crude equipment and techniques.
 China has some